elitalon/elitalon.github.io/_posts/2024-09-14-reflecting-on-the-enthusiasm-around-AI.md

 I've tried to consolidate my thoughts on the current fad around "AI" for weeks already, hoping to write something constructive or at least something that didn’t sound too pessimistic.
 But regardless of the angle I took, I always ended up somewhat demoralised.

-So I'm just going to share the current issues I see with "AI" without any further rumination.
-If you want to read something more thoughtful, I highly recommend [Molly White's take](https://www.citationneeded.news/ai-isnt-useless/).
+So I'm just going to share the current issues I see with "AI" without further rumination.
+If you want to read a more thoughtful take, I highly recommend [Molly White's](https://www.citationneeded.news/ai-isnt-useless/).

 By the way, I write "AI" in quotes because what's been sold as artificial intelligence so far is pure marketing nonsense.
 [Generative AI](https://en.wikipedia.org/wiki/Generative_artificial_intelligence) (its actual name) belongs to the research field of [deep learning](https://en.wikipedia.org/wiki/Deep_learning), is not anywhere near actual AI[^1], and would be better called [statistical autocompletion](https://mastodon.social/@thomasfuchs@hachyderm.io/113125426967682488).